Pursuing postgraduate education

 SQL Saturday #835, Philadelphia — 5/4/19 (a week from this Saturday)

-This is the fourth consecutive year that I am speaking at Philadelphia SQL Saturday, and they’ve all been fun experiences!
-(Last year, I even wrote an article in which I documented my trip!)
+I just received an email from the organizers of SQL Saturday #835, saying that I should 'blog about the upcoming event.
+Okay, I will oblige!
+This is the fourth consecutive year that I am speaking at Philadelphia SQL Saturday, and they've all been fun experiences!
+(Last year, I even wrote an article in which I … Continue reading SQL Saturday #835, Philadelphia — 5/4/19 (a week from this Saturday)

 Diversifying your skill sets